What is CPC?

 CPCs for native ads can run anywhere from $0.05 up to nearly $5.00 depending on the content and competition available.

-How to Lower Your CPC and Maintain Value?
+How to Lower Your CPC While Maintaining Value

-As I mentioned above, the key to being successful with your PPC ads is to make sure you are paying the least amount possible per click while maintaining a high quality of clicks.
+The key to success with your PPC ads is to make sure you are paying the least amount possible per click while maintaining a high quality of clicks.

 Here are a few ways to make sure you are doing just that.